The Path o/t Yellow River through China (3) Lower Reaches

 FAMOUS NAMES ATTACHED TO THE YELLOW RIVER:

-A Satellite image of China and East-Asia, with a super-imposed schematic Map of the location and Path of the Great Wall as constructed during the Reign ofthe Ming Dynasty.
+A Satellite image of China and East-Asia, with a super-imposed schematic Map of the location and Path of the Great Wall as constructed during the Reign of the Ming Dynasty (1368 AD - 1644 AD).
 Included for reference are City names, geographical features

 of landscape, Names and locations of Passes on the Great Wall on the Great Wall of China.